jbshep/conversational-python-legacy/chapters/ch2_cond.md

 ## The `if` statement and the Boolean type
 \label{sec:if}

 Do you remember our sample program involving cats in Chapter 1?
-Let’s re-write it here (Listing~\ref{code:barn_cats}).
+Let's re-write it here (Listing~\ref{code:barn_cats}).

 \begin{codelisting}